-All aspects of motion, like all components of a symmetric system, can be classified by their symmetry behaviour, i.e., by the multiplet or the representation to which they belong.
+All aspects of motion, like all components of a symmetric system, can be classified fountain - The Adventure of Physics ⊃ copyright © Christoph Schiller June 1990-May 2020 free pdf file available at www.motionmour by their symmetry behaviour, i.e., by the multiplet or the representation to which they belong.
 As a result, observables are either scalars, vectors, spinors or tensors.